 However, the reason the child needs to wear glasses in the first place is to keep their vision from deteriorating.
 Not wearing them can be as bad for the eyes as never getting diagnosed at all.
 But try telling that to a child whose most immediate need is knowing what’s for lunch.
 Kids often can process the idea of long-term consequences.
 That’s why parents need to stay on top of the game, making sure their children wear their prescribed glasses.
 Since that’s easier said than done, here are a few tips to help.

 Get the Right Glasses

-Older kids, too, might be frustrated with discomfort in wearing their specs and thus “forget” to wear them.
-For this reason, it’s essential to spend plenty of time choosing frames that look as good as they feel.
+Older kids, too, might be uncomfortable wearing their specs and thus “forget” to wear them.
+For this reason, spending plenty of time choosing frames that look as good as they feel is essential.

 But don’t take appearance for granted, especially with older kids.
 Make sure they have input on the frames, no matter how strange they might appear to you.
 Kids know what’s popular in school and around them, and it’s one battle you can let them win.
 (Within reason, of course.
 Price should be a consideration.)
 The right glasses could be a fashion statement that makes an older child want to be seen in them as often as possible.

 Praise Your Child for Wearing Their Glasses

 While it may only work until you have your child into a good routine, the more she hears you praise her for wearing her glasses, the more her brain reinforces the idea that she should wear them more often.
 You can also work into the conversation about how she is improving her eye health by doing so and reducing the risk of her vision getting worse.